Today, I’m sharing a step-by-step tutorial on how to make a Christmas wreath with dictionary pages.

 For more DIY project ideas, see my posts here.

-Here is a YouTube video showing how to make this Christmas wreath.
+For those who love visual tutorials, here is a YouTube video showing how to make this Christmas wreath made with dictionary pages.

 Thanks for coming by Victorian Lane Farms!